-Spray herbicide to kill all vegetation and roots on the shoulders.
+Spray herbicide to kill all vegetation and roots on the pavement slough and within 2 feet of the outside edge of the slough.
 Mix and apply the herbicide according to the manufacture's recommendations.
 Spray the herbicide in two applications that are three weeks apart.
 Complete spraying no more than 30 days before starting paving operations.
 Take precautionary measures to prevent any damage to adjacent vegetation caused by the spraying operation.